-I SERVED A NOTICE OF WHICH THIS IS A COPY, BY HAND ON 10/11//2+ AT DI CORTING OF 112 Gran Break
+I SERVED A NOTICE OF WHICH THIS IS A COP' BY HAND ON

-(5) On the hearing of the appeal the court may -

-(a) quash the abatement notice to which the appeal relates, or

-(b) vary the abatement notice in favour of the appellant in such manner as it thinks fit, or (c) dismiss the appeal;

-- and an abatement notice that is varied under sub-paragraph (b) above shall be final and shall otherwise have effect, as so varied, as if it had been so made by the local authority. - (6) Subject to paragraph (7) below, on the hearing of an appeal the court may make such order as it thinks fit -(a) with respect to the person by whom any work is to be executed and the contribution to be made by any person towards the cost of the work, or - (b) as to the proportions in which any expenses which may become recoverable by the authority under Part III of the 1990 Act are to be borne by the appellant and by any other person.

-(7) In exercising its powers under paragraph (6) above the court -

-- (a) shall have regard, as between an owner and an occupier, to the terms and conditions, whether contractual or statutory, of any relevant tenancy and to the nature of the works required, and - (b) shall be satisfied before it imposes any requirement thereunder on any person other than the appellant, that that person has received a copy of the notice of appeal in pursuance of paragraph (4) above.
+- (5) On the hearing of the appeal the court may - - (a) quash the abatement notice to which the appeal relates, or - (b) vary the abatement notice in favour of the appellant in such manner as it thinks fit, or - and an abatement notice that is varied under sub-paragraph (b) above shall be final and shall otherwise have effect, as so varied, as if it had been so made by the local authority. - (6) Subject to paragraph (7) below, on the hearing of an appeal the court may make such order as it thinks fit - - (a) with respect to the person by whom any work is to be executed and the contribution to be made by any person towards the cost of the work, or - (b) as to the proportions in which any expenses which may become recoverable by the authority under Part III of the 1990 Act are to be borne by the appellant and by any other person.
+(7) In exercising its powers under paragraph (6) above the court - - (a) shall have regard, as between an owner and an occupier, to the terms and conditions, whether contractual or statutory, of any relevant tenancy and to the nature of the works required, and - (b) shall be satisfied before it imposes any requirement thereunder on any person other than the appellant, that that person has received a copy of the notice of appeal in pursuance of paragraph (4) above.